Yitzchak-SB/Yitzchak-SB/README.md

 - ⚡ Fun fact: ...
 -->

-# Hi there, I'm Yitzchak Siegel-Bareket 👋
+<h1 align="center"> Hi there, I'm Yitzchak Siegel-Bareket 👋 </h1>

-## I'm a Full-Stack Developer

-## 👯 I’m looking for a junior full-stack position
+<h3 align="center"> 👯 I’m looking for a junior full-stack position </h3>

 ### 💬 A little bit about me:

-Hi I'm Yitzchak Siegel-Bareket, a 32 years old Fullstack Developer from Israel Binyamina.
+Hi I'm Yitzchak Siegel-Bareket, a Fullstack Developer from Binyamina, Israel.
 I always had the passion for solving problems, creating and designing. for many years i channeld my passion to the culinary world (as a chef, owner and manager) and to the lituaray field (as a B.A. graduate).
 Last January i exprinced some coding, and since then i never looked back.
 I completed a FullStack bootcamp at ITC (Isreal Tech Chalenge) and had an amazing 3-month internship at Cellebrite in which i develped a whole program from scratch all the way to production.
 I belive that finding success is not a sprint but a marathon, so this is only the begining and i'm super exicted about my future.